 Safe Urban Harvests Study

 We frequently hear questions about the safety of Baltimore’s soils and urban-grown produce.
-The Center is conducting a study to investigate potential contamination risks associated with urban agriculture in Baltimore City.
+The Center conducted the Safe Urban Harvests Study to investigate potential contamination risks associated with urban agriculture in Baltimore City.

 - Baltimore City Office of Sustainability